Topology of quadrature domains: Dynamics of the Schwarz reflection

 \subsection{Connectivity bounds for non-singular unbounded quadrature domains}

 We will now use Lemma \ref{Dtheorem} and elementary facts of rational dynamics to prove the connectivity bounds of Theorem \hyperref[thmA]{A} in the case of non-singular quadrature domains.
-The proof, which is quite similar to Khavinson-\'Swi\c atek argument in \cite{Kha1}, is based on Fatou's count of attracting fixed points.
+The proof, which is quite similar to Khavinson-\'Swi\c atek's argument in \cite{Kha1}, is based on Fatou count of attracting fixed points.

 \begin{lemma} Let $R$ be a rational function of degree $\geq 2$.
-Then each immediate basin of attraction for $\overline R$ contains at least one critical point of $R$. \end{lemma} is an attracting fixed point of $\overline R$, then its immediate basin of attraction is the component of the open set $\{z:~\bar R^n\to a\}$ which contains $a$.
-See \cite{Carleson-Gamelin} Section III.2 for the proof of Fatou's lemma in the case of holomorphic rational dynamics.
+Then each immediate basin of attraction for $\overline R$ contains at least one critical point of $R$. \end{lemma} If $a$ is an attracting fixed point of $\overline R$, then its {\it immediate basin of attraction} is the component of the open set $\{z:~\overline R^n(z)\to a\}$ which contains $a$.
+See \cite{Carleson-Gamelin}, Section III.2 for the proof of Fatou's lemma in the case of holomorphic rational dynamics.
 Exactly the same proof works for anti-holomorphic dynamics and gives Lemma \ref{lem-Fatou}.

 Let $\Omega$ be a quadrature domain (bounded or unbounded) without singular points on the boundary, and let $S$ be its Schwarz function.
-If $\overline S$ has no critical values on $\partial\Omega$ then as in \eqref{def-K}\eqref{decomp-K} we denote
+If $\overline S$ has no critical values on $\partial\Omega$ then as in \eqref{def-K}-\eqref{decomp-K} we denote

 and construct a $d$-cover as in Lemma \ref{Dtheorem}.
 (Recall that $d=d_\Omega$ in the case of unbounded quadrature domains and $d=d_\Omega-1$ for bounded quadrature domains.)
 If $\overline S$ has critical values on $\partial\Omega$ then we need to proceed as explained in Remark in Section \ref{sec-surgery}.
 In any case, $G$ is quasi-conformally equivalent to an anti-analytic rational map, $G$ has $2d-2$ critical points, and each component $K_\ell$ contains an attracting fixed point of $G$.
 Applying Lemma \ref{lem-Fatou} we find that